codemayker/yt-caption-copier/README.md

 ## Tooltip

-The tooltip appears inside the video when you press P. Drag it by the header to move it anywhere.
+The tooltip appears inside the video when you press X. Drag it by the header to move it anywhere.
 Click ✕ to close it.
-Press P three times to bring it back.
+Press X three times to bring it back.

 ---

 ## Plugin Compatibility

-If the P key does not pause the video:
+If the X key does not pause the video:

 1. Temporarily disable other browser extensions (Adblock Plus, DuckDuckGo, etc.)
 2. Reload the YouTube page
-3. Press P again
+3. Press X again

 ---